-Slayer's first LP was 1983's "Show No Mercy".
-1986's "Reign In Blood" is often considered their ultimate work.
+Slayer's first album was named ''Show No Mercy" (1983).
+Their "Reign In Blood" (1986) is often considered their ultimate work.
 Shortly into the tour for that record, Lombardo left the group, citing financial concerns.
 Tony Scaglione of Whiplash (5) was recruited to replace Lombardo; however, this line-up was short-lived, as Lombardo returned in 1987.
-In 1992, Lombardo left the group again due to friction with the other band members, particularly King.
-Paul Bostaph of Forbidden (3) took over as the band's drummer for 1994's "Divine Intervention" and 1996's "Undisputed Attitude", the latter being an LP of cover tunes.
-Following the recording of "Undisputed Attitude", Jon Dette replaced Bostaph, who left to concentrate on other projects.
+In 1992, Lombardo left the group again due to friction with the other band members, particularly Kerry King.
+Paul Bostaph of Forbidden (3) took over as the band's drummer for "Divine Intervention" (1994), "Undisputed Attitude" (1996), "Diabolus in Musica" (1998) and "God Hates Us All" (2001).
+However, following the recording of "Undisputed Attitude", Jon Dette replaced Bostaph, who left to concentrate on other projects.
 Dette was fired a year later and Bostaph returned to the fold.
 Coincidentally, Dave Lombardo, Paul Bostaph, and Jon Dette would all do stints with Bay-area thrashers Testament (2).
 In 2001, Paul Bostaph left Slayer for good and was replaced by a returning Dave Lombardo.
 Although this reunion was initally announced as temporary, Lombardo remained with the band until early 2013, when a financial dispute saw him replaced by Jon Dette for a series of concerts.

 Jeff Hanneman died on 2nd May, 2013, of liver failure.
-At the end of the same month, it was announced that Paul Bostaph was returning to the group.
+At the end of the same month, it was announced that Paul Bostaph was returning to the band.